konsteva/Computer_Graphics/README.md

 # Computer Graphics

-A small "toolbox" of Matlab functions for various graphics tasks
+A small "toolbox" consisting of Matlab functions for various graphics tasks

 # Contents